Abdenasser/abdenasser.github.io-old/src/pages/scaffold-django-apis/scaffold-django-apis.md

 $ django-admin startproject myApi
 ```

-> this command does the same as `python manage.py startproject myApi`
+this command does the same as `python manage.py startproject myApi` the only difference is that it doesn't require a python environment to get executed.

 Let's then cd to our newly created django project `cd myApi` and create a virtualenv with: